Dreamtowards/Microcraft/docs/series-1/microcraft-e2.md

 load up is similar, just with `glCreateShader(GL_FRAGMENT_SHADER)` of creating.

 ### Link Program
+we have to link these shaders, to a whole program.
 ```cpp
 // Create Program, Attach Shaders, Link Program.
 GLuint program = glCreateProgram();